mantidproject/dockerfiles/mantid-development/readme.md

 Of course Docker volumes could also be used for the build and external data directories if you will only ever do container builds.

-The container can be run like this (replacing `ubuntubionic` with the base OS you care about):
+The container can be run like this (replacing `centos7` with the base OS you care about):

 ```sh